 Another study found that those with chronic fatigue syndrome or myalgic encephalomyelitis were more likely to have non-celiac gluten sensitivity.
-(13) It is thought that the elevated levels of inflammation commonly seen in chronic fatigue syndrome and myalgic encephalomyelitis could be caused by an undiagnosed gluten sensitivity.
+(13) An undiagnosed gluten sensitivity may cause the elevated levels of inflammation commonly seen in chronic fatigue syndrome and myalgic encephalomyelitis.
 (14)

 How should celiac disease be diagnosed?

 For the sake of simplicity, you are gluten intolerant if you react to gluten.
 Gluten intolerance encompasses both gluten allergies and sensitivities.
 Thus, all those with celiac disease are gluten intolerant.
 It is possible to be gluten intolerant but not have celiac disease.

 Those with celiac disease often carry one of two specific genes – the HLA-DQ2 or the HLA-DQ8.
 These genetic markers help point towards celiac disease but they do not diagnose it.
 Nearly 30% of the population are carriers for these genes.
 Yet celiac disease occurs in only 1-3% of the population.
 (15)

 Patients with these HLA genes are at increased risk of gluten proteins triggering an abnormal response from their immune system.
 This can result in the production of tTG autoantibodies and a chronic inflammation of the lining of the small intestine.